 But this frequent use of mobile devices did it bring an economic advantage for eCommerce owners?
 The answer is, unfortunately, no in most cases.

-The screen of a mobile device (smartphone or tablet) is way smaller than a desktop one, for this reason visible products and information are way less.
+The screen of a mobile device (smartphone or tablet) is way smaller than a desktop one, for this reason, visible products and information are way less.
 Users are frequently scrolling across all the screen, having the perception of losing time and to not find the information they are looking for.
-This situation is the first purchase abandonment reason as it generates great frustration to the customer.
+This situation is the first purchase abandonment reason as it generates great frustration to the customer

 That’s the case when products are not represented in a comprehensive way, for example through small or low-quality photos or small or not visible description.
 All these elements can create insecurity to the customer that can decide not to complete the purchase due to the fear or being disappointed.

-The answer is no, comparing prices through smartphone or tablet can be very difficult because usees can’t use easily many tabs like on desktop and it’s pretty hard to switch from one to another.
+The answer is no, comparing prices through a smartphone or tablet can be very difficult because usees can’t use easily many tabs like on a desktop and it’s pretty hard to switch from one to another.
 This difficulty may lead the consumer to bewilderment, so much that he could postpone the purchase of the product to the future.

 This is the most common obstacle.
 When data is requested, like the ones for shipping or payment, and forms don’t pre-fill, it’s more likely that the user could abandon the purchase for two possible reasons: